chandan-0416/nextjs-project/README.md

 # Library and Framework
 - A library is a collection of reusable functions that you call whenever you need them.
 - A framework defines the overall structure of your application and calls your code — this is called inversion of control.

+# Asynchronous JS
+1. Callback
+2. Promises
+3. async/await
+- When to Use and Avoid Callbacks?
+- Use callbacks when
+    - Handling asynchronous tasks (API calls, file reading).
+    - Implementing event-driven programming.
+    - Creating higher-order functions.
+- Avoid callbacks when
+    - Code becomes nested and unreadable (use Promises or async/await).
+    - You need error handling in asynchronous operations (Promises are better).